 - Fold the whipped egg whites into the batter and mix until thoroughly incorporated.

-- Add about a half inch of batter to the bottom of the prepared bundt pan, then layer in half of the berries.
+- Add a half inch of batter to the prepared bundt pan, then layer in half the berries.

 - Spoon in more batter and add the remaining berries.